 Looking for an item in a specific format to help you with your research?
 Start here!
 This guide was created to help researchers find items by format including articles, maps, e-books, media, and more.

-Use the menu on the left to get help finding items you need.
+Use the menu on the left to get help finding materials you need.

-Scholarly - The article was written by an expert for an audience of other experts, researchers or students.
+Scholarly - The resource was written by an expert for an audience of other experts, researchers, or students.

 Peer Review - Before it can be published, a peer reviewed article has been carefully reviewed by a board of other scholars in the same field of study as the author.

 Primary Source - Immediate, first-hand accounts of a topic, from people who had a direct connection with it.

 Secondary Source - Interpretations and evaluations of primary sources, often a commentary on and discussion of evidence.
 Secondary sources use primary sources, as well as books, articles, etc., as their source.

 Meta-analysis - A quantitative, formal, epidemiological study design used to systematically assess the results of previous research to make conclusions about that body of research.